mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Dagudashaag.
-Naasirka has recently made Reel a regional R&D and manufacturing hub, which has made the long journey to the spur worthwhile for merchants who want to obtain the megacorporation's popular high- tech products.
+Naasirka has recently made Reel a regional R&D and manufacturing hub, which has made the long journey to the spur worthwhile for merchants who want to obtain the megacorporation's popular high-tech products.

 The spinward-rimward (lower left) corner of Cadion also contains worlds that are linked to the Shardi Cluster but